-Are you looking for a solution on how to fix the “WordPress stuck in maintenance mode” error?
-Don’t worry, it is the common problem faced by WordPress site owners that can be solved easily.
+Are you looking for a solution to fix the “WordPress stuck in maintenance mode” error?
+Don’t worry; it is a common problem faced by WordPress site owners that can be easily solved.

-Every CMS has its own issues that can happen anytime and this is one in WordPress.
-If you are tired of finding the right solutions to this error, then this post is just made for you.
-After reading this guide, you will learn how to fix maintenance mode errors in the WordPress site.
+Every CMS has its own issues that can occur at any time, and this is one of them in WordPress.
+If you are tired of searching for the right solutions to this error, then this post is just for you.
+After reading this guide, you will learn how to fix maintenance mode errors on your WordPress site.

-In this guide, we will share various causes of this error and different methods and solutions to solve the problem.
+In this guide, we will discuss the various causes of this error and different methods and solutions to resolve the problem.

 What is WordPress Maintenance Mode?

-Before learning how to solve the ‘maintenance mode’ error in WordPress, first, let’s see what WordPress maintenance mode is.
-We all know that updates are very essential for your WordPress blog, whether it’s a theme or plugin, every update comes with useful features.
-That’s why it’s not recommended to skip any update unless you have a very strong reason.
+Before we learn how to solve the ‘maintenance mode‘ error in WordPress, let’s understand what WordPress maintenance mode is.
+We all know that updates are important for your WordPress blog.
+Whether it’s a theme, plugin, or the WordPress core itself, updates bring useful features and enhance security.
+It is generally recommended not to skip any updates unless you have a strong reason.

-When you update any theme or plugin, or WordPress automatically updates its core to the next level, your site automatically goes under default maintenance mode provided by WordPress to keep your site secure from external threats during the updating process.
+When you update a theme, plugin, or WordPress core to a newer version, your site automatically enters a default maintenance mode provided by WordPress.
+This mode helps protect your site from external threats during the update process.
+The maintenance mode is activated quickly, but you may not even notice it happening.

-When this mode is activated, WordPress creates a file named .maintenance in your site’s root folder.
-If the update is successfully completed then WordPress will remove this auto-generated file from the root folder.
-After this, users can easily access your website.
+When this mode is activated, WordPress creates a file named .maintenance in the root folder of your site.
+If the update is successfully completed, WordPress will remove this auto-generated file from the root folder.
+Afterward, users can easily access your website.

 What Causes “WordPress Maintenance Mode Error”?

-As we discussed above, the process of maintenance mode generally takes a few seconds to complete and you don’t know when your site is in this maintenance mode.
+As we discussed earlier, the maintenance mode process usually takes a few seconds to finish.
+During this time, you won’t know when your website is in maintenance mode.

 Here are some reasons that cause this error:

-How To Fix “WordPress Stuck In Maintenance Mode” Error?
+How to Fix the “WordPress Stuck In Maintenance Mode” Error?

 Here are the major causes why this error occurs: